tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 to attacks.
 This document discusses PSK use cases and provisioning processes.
 This document provides advice for applications to help meet these assumptions.
-This document also lists the privacy and security properties that are not provided by TLS version 1.3 when external PSKs are used.
+This document also lists the privacy and security properties that are not provided by TLS 1.3 when external PSKs are used.

 --- middle